ivoarch/GrapheneOS-Setup/README.md

   - Save and fill paymend methods ❌
 - Addresses and more
   - Save and fill addresses ❌
+- Autofill options
+  - Use other providers ✅
 - Privacy and security
   - Auto-complete searches and URLs ❌
   - Acces paymend methods ❌